-The carrying amounts and further details of the key assumptions for the impairment assessment of investment in subsidiaries are disclosed in Note 7.
+The carrying amount of investment in subsidiaries is disclosed in Note 7.

 (c) Impairment of financial assets

 Impairment allowance for financial assets measured at amortised costs are applied using the ECL model, which requires assumptions of risk of default and expected loss rates.
 The Group uses judgement in making these assumptions, and measures ECL on trade receivables on individual basis, using information such as the age of the balances, payment history, status of negotiations with debtors and other external information available to management.
 The default rates are based on the Group's historical credit loss experience, profiling customers by credit risk characteristics and are adjusted for forward-looking factors specific to the debtors and the economic environment.
 As the Group and Company does not hold any collateral to the financial assets, the expected loss rates will be the full amount of the financial assets if there are certain risk of default.